-Nancy J. Elkis Seniors Housing Program (Elderly) -100 Pop Moylan Boulevard, Deptford, NJ 80 one-bedroom units, including 5 units modified for physical disabilities, are located in this Low-Income Housing Tax Credit property.
+Nancy J. Elkis Seniors Housing Program (Elderly) - 100 Pop Moylan Boulevard, Deptford, NJ 80 one-bedroom units, including 5 units modified for physical disabilities, are located in this Low- Income Housing Tax Credit property.
 Admissions are limited to households whose head or spouse is 55 years of age or older.
 Affordable flat rents for elderly households cannot exceed 60% of area median income, as determined by HUD for Gloucester County.
-Applicants who do not possess a Housing Choice Voucher must have is a minimum income of \$25,260.
+Applicants who do not possess a Housing Choice Voucher or other form of rental assistance must have a minimum income of \$26,610.
+Local Preference is expanded to all municipalities in Gloucester, Camden, and Burlington County.

-Shepherd's Farm Senior Housing (Elderly) 981 Grove Road, West Deptford, NJ

-75 one-bedroom units, including 4 units modified for physical disabilities are located in this Section 202 PRAC building.
-Admissions are limited to household whose head or spouse is 62 years of age or older.
-Tenants pay 30% of their adjusted income for rent, minus a utility allowance.
+Shepherd's Farm Senior Housing (must be age 62 or older) 981 Grove Road, West Deptford, NJ 75 one-bedroom units, including 4 units modified for physical disabilities, are located in this Section 202 PRAC building.
+Admissions are limited to households whose head or spouse is 62 years of age or older.
+Tenants pay 30% of their adjusted monthly income for rent, minus a utility allowance.
+Local Preference is expanded to all municipalities in Gloucester County.

-Colonial Park Apartments - Section 8 New Construction - Unit Based Assistance (Elderly Only)
+Colonial Park Apartments - Section 8 New Construction - Unit Based Assistance (must be age 62 or older) 401 South Evergreen Avenue, Woodbury, NJ

-401 South Evergreen Avenue, Woodbury, NJ is a Section 8 "New Construction" and Low-Income Housing Tax Credit Program for elderly families, where the Head of Household or spouse are 62 years of age or older, whose incomes do not exceed 60% of the area median income.
-The building contains 200, one-bedroom apartments, of which 20 are modified for physically disabled person(s).
-Tenants pay 30% of their adjusted monthly income towards rent and utilities.
+200 one-bedroom units, including 20 units modified for physical disabilities are located in this Section 8 "New Construction" and Low-Income Housing Tax Credit Program building for elderly families.
+Admissions are limited to households where the Head of Household or spouse are 62 years of age or older, and whose incomes do not exceed 60% of the area median income.
+Tenants pay 30% of their adjusted monthly income toward rent and utilities.